-Well projections from the 2015 Utah Proposed Land Use Plan Amendment/Final Environmental Impact Statement Appendix R Table R.I.
-The projections of new oil and gas wells in the 2015 plan were for a 15-year planning period and included federal minerals estate under Forest Service surface estate in GRSG habitat in the decision area.
+Well projections from the 2015 Utah Proposed Land Use Plan Amendment/Final Environmental Impact Statement Appendix R33 Table R.1.
+The projections of new oil and gas wells in the 2015 plan were for a 15year planning period and included federal minerals estate under Forest Service surface estate in GRSG habitat in the decision area.
 Because the current planning process is considering a 20-year timeline and federal minerals under Forest Service surface are not included in the current decision area the projections required adjustment.
-The total number of wells was from Table R.I was reduced using a factor of approximately 0.786, the ratio of the change in the decision area total acreage of approximately 3,151,000 acres in 2023 from the approximately 4,008,600 acre total in the 2015 plan, to calculate the number of new wells projected in the new decision area (assuming equal distribution of the wells across the landscape).
+The total number of wells was from Table R.1 was reduced using a factor of approximately 0.786, the ratio of the change in the decision area total acreage of approximately 3,151,000 acres in 2023 from the approximately 4,008,600-acre total in the 2015 plan, to calculate the number of new wells projected in the new decision area (assuming equal distribution of the wells across the landscape).
 The resulting total number of projected new wells was divided by 15 to calculate the annual average number of new wells and then multiplied by 20 to calculate the total for the 20-year planning period of the current effort.

-The Proposed Plan Alternative and Alternative C from the 2015 RFD were brought forward for use in projections for the current planning effort.
+The Proposed RMP Amendment and Alternative C from the 2015 RFD were brought forward for use in projections for the current planning effort.
 These Alternatives were selected because they applied similar management to the current alternatives being considered.
 Alternative 3 would designate all GRSG habitat in the decision area as PHMA and close all PHMA to fluid mineral leasing, Alternative C from 2015 closed all GRSG habitat to fluid mineral leasing and used a similar decision area, so the rate of development from this alternative was extended forward.
-Alternative I would continue management from the 2015 Proposed Plan, PHMA would be open to leasing with NSO stipulations applied subject to WEMs and GHMA would be NSO around Leks.
+Alternative I would continue management from the 2015 Proposed RMP Amendment, PHMA would be open to leasing with NSO stipulations applied subject to WEMs and GHMA would be NSO around Leks.
 Alternative 2 would apply essentially the same management for fluid minerals as Alternative I, and Alternatives 4 and 5 would also apply the same management but with minor changes to PHMA boundaries and the addition of WEMs.
-Alternative 6 would apply the same management as Alternative 5 but with the addition of NSO stipulations applied in ACECs, however most of the acreage that would be designated as ACECs under Alternative 6 is already are closed to leasing or has existing NSO stipulations applied to protect resources other than GRSG, so this alternative would be minimally different from Alternative 5 in impacts on oil and gas development.
-For all Alternatives other than Alternative 3 the management of fluid minerals would be sufficiently similar, and differences between them due to the allowances for WEMs under some alternatives are not quantifiable because WEM decisions are made by the BLM Authorized Officer on a case-by-case basis and cannot be predicted in advance.
-As a result it is assumed that impacts on fluid mineral development would be approximately the same under Alternatives 1, 2, 4, 5, and 6, and the projections of oil and gas development from the Proposed Plan management from the 2015 Plan was extended forward for use in the analysis of impacts on oil and gas development under these alternatives for the current planning effort.
+Alternative 6 would apply the same management as Alternative 5 but with the addition of NSO stipulations applied in ACECs, however most of the acreage that would be designated as ACECs under Alternative 6 already are closed to leasing or has existing NSO stipulations applied to protect resources other than GRSG, so this alternative would be minimally different from Alternative 5 in impacts on oil and gas development.
+The Proposed RMP Amendment would implement management most similar to Alternative 4, but with minor adjustments to habitat boundaries For all Alternatives other than Alternative 3 the management of fluid minerals would be sufficiently similar, and differences between them due to the allowances for WEMs under some alternatives, are not quantifiable because WEM decisions are made by the BLM Authorized Officer on a case-by-case basis and cannot be predicted in advance.
+As a result it is assumed that impacts on fluid mineral development would be approximately the same under Alternatives 1, 2, 4, 5, 6, and the Proposed RMP Amendment; and as a result the projections of oil and gas development from the Proposed RMP Amendment management from the 2015 Plan was extended forward for use in the analysis of impacts on oil and gas development under these alternatives for the current planning effort.